Catholic Church and Nazi Germany: 20 July plot

 On 20 July 1944, an attempt was made to assassinate Adolf Hitler in his Wolf's Lair field headquarters in East Prussia.
 The plot was the culmination of the efforts of several groups in the German resistance to overthrow the Nazi government.
 During interrogations or their show trials, a number of the conspirators cited the Nazi assault on the churches as a motivation for their involvement.
 Protestant clergyman Eugen Gerstenmaier said that the keys to the resistance were Hitler's evil and the "Christian duty" to combat it.
 The leader of the plot, Catholic nobleman Claus von Stauffenberg, initially favoured the Nazis but later opposed their persecution of the Jews and oppression of the church.
 Stauffenberg led the 20 July plot (Operation Valkyrie) to assassinate Hitler.
 He joined the resistance in 1943 and began planning the unsuccessful Valkyrie assassination and coup, in which he placed a time bomb under Hitler's conference table.
 Killing Hitler would absolve the German military of the moral conundrum of breaking their oath to the Fuehrer.
 Faced with the moral and theological question of tyrannicide, Stauffenberg conferred with Bishop Konrad von Preysing and found affirmation in early Catholicism and Martin Luther.
 The planned cabinet which would replace the Nazi government included Catholic politicians Eugen Bolz, Bernhard Letterhaus, Andreas Hermes and Josef Wirmer.
 Wirmer was a leftist member of the Centre Party, had worked to forge ties between the civilian resistance and the trade unions, and was a confidant of Jakob Kaiser (a leader of the Christian trade-union movement, which Hitler banned after taking office).
 Lettehaus was also a trade-union leader.
 As a captain in the Oberkommando der Wehrmacht (Supreme Command), he gathered information and become a leading member of the resistance.
 The "Declaration of Government" which would be broadcast after the coup appealed unambiguously to Christian sensibilities.
 After the plot failed, Stauffenberg was shot, the Kreisau circle dissolved, and Moltke, Yorck, Delp and others were executed.

+The church in the Rhineland secretly agreed in August 1944 to have leaders stay when the Allied invasion of Germany began.
+Johannes Joseph van der Velden, Bishop of Aachen, thus did not leave when the Nazi government attempted to order the remaining residents to evacuate during the Battle of Aachen.